NhanAZ/Stuff/PMBigLogs.md

 ## Fixes
 - Fixed terrain getting redrawn when flying in spectator mode (or when using `Player->setHasBlockCollision(false)`).
 - Fixed skulls with the `noDrops` flag set being treated as unknown blocks.

+**For Minecraft: Bedrock Edition 1.19.10**

+### Note about API versions
+Plugins which don't touch the protocol and compatible with any previous 4.x.y version will also run on these releases and do not need API bumps.
+Plugin developers should **only** update their required API to this version if you need the changes in this build.

+**WARNING: If your plugin uses the protocol, you're not shielded by API change constraints.** You should consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you do.

 # 4.6.0
 Released 13th July 2022.